How To Trade In A Car and Get The Correct NADA Trade In Value

 - Never give the dealer your keys.
 If they have your keys, you are trapped at their mercy until they return them.
 If you keep them, you are telling the dealer that you can and will walk away if the deal turns sour.

 Keeping these rules in mind will help you set up a presence of authority and knowledge, something that dealers must work around when they negotiate.
-Maintain this assertive position, and you will have the upper hand in negotiations.
+Maintain this assertive air and you will have the upper hand in negotiations.

 Of course, an auto dealer can always turn your deal down; don’t immediately jump to a low-ball figure if they do.
 Hold out for as much as you can get.
 This may be a good time to check with other dealers.
-You will always get the best deal by shopping around because the other dealers will try to beat the other dealer’s offers.
+You will always get the best deal by shopping around because the other dealers will try to beat the other dealers offers.

 Be honest with yourself and your evaluation of your car trade in price.
 If you want the maximum value possible, you will sell the car to a private buyer.
 On the other hand, if you wanted the low-ball price the dealer will offer you, wouldn’t have gone to the trouble to research and clean up your car before your visit.
 There is a fine line you must find between optimism and foolishness.

 Do not worry about your credit when negotiating the auto trade-in value

 Your credit does not affect the value of your vehicle, nor should it influence the sale of your vehicle to a dealer.
 In fact, using a trade-in is a good way to boost the financial power you have for bad credit negotiations.
 Explaining your trade-in to a third-party financier will increase your chances of loan approval at a better rate than you might find elsewhere.

 A new car is within your reach with a trade-in, no matter how old and worn out your vehicle may be.
 If your vehicle has any used car trade-in value whatsoever, and you are considering trading it in, knowing how to negotiate a car price can help you maximize that auto trade-in value and assist you in purchasing a new car.

 Recommended For You